-Roles are defined in your server management tool.
-In HP Server Automation (SA), for example, a role is an SA group to which a user belongs.
+Roles are defined in HP Server Automation.
+There, for example, a role is an SA group to which a user belongs.

 Roles must be registered in HP DMA before they can be used.
 This is done by your HP DMA administrator on the Role Registration page.